 By being conscious of the different ways to spot an investment opportunity and moving fast to close quickly, you can buy below market for a faster return on investment.
 If you need an exit strategy, that 10-20% can also provide you with a way out to move the property quicker.

 Be realistic about the time and money required to fix the property to get it into a rentable state.
 For this, you need to get your estimates and your numbers correct.
 Calculate the length of time your property would be vacant to get the renovations completed, as well as a thorough computation of the cost of repairs needed.
 Also factor in unexpected costs.

 While different investors have different approaches and target returns, it is safe to say that the 1% rule is a good rule of thumb.
 Your property should bring in an income of 1% of its purchase price.
 So if you purchase the property for $100,000, the rent should be at least $1,000 a month.

 Finding the right rental property for investment requires a combination of thorough research, utilizing various resources, and networking with industry professionals.
 By defining your investment criteria, leveraging online tools, engaging local experts, attending networking events, and exploring different avenues, you can increase your chances of discovering profitable rental properties.
 Remember, due diligence and careful analysis are essential to ensure you make sound investment decisions.
 With persistence and the right approach, you can build a successful rental property portfolio.

 Whether or not you have already found a rental property that you are keen to invest in, it is important to line up your financing in advance.
 Before you can make any big moves in your property search, you need to have your financing ready so you can quickly close in as little time as possible.
-At Longleaf Lending, when you apply for pre-approval, we can provide you with a Proof of Funds to help you strengthen your offer.
+At Longleaf Lending, when you submit a request, we can provide you with a Proof of Funds to help you strengthen your offer.